 Native American students may be eligible to receive government grants through their tribal council or the Bureau of Indian Affairs.
 Read how one student started a new career using this type of grant for CDL training.

 As you can see there are numerous local and state government grants available for CDL Training.
-Our career specialists are here to help!.
+Our career specialists are here to help you determine which funding is available for truck driving school in your area and what you may qualify for.
 Take the first step and call now or fill out an interest form and they will contact you to discuss eligibility.